Guiliang/DRL-ice-hockey/README.md

 ## Running:
 Use ```python td_three_prediction_lstm.py``` to train the neural network, which produce the Q values.
 Goal-Impact-Metric is the different between consecutive Q values.
-The origin works uses a private play-by-play dataset from [Sportlogiq](http://sportlogiq.com/en/), which is not allowed to publish.
+The origin works uses a private play-by-play dataset from [Sportlogiq](http://sportlogiq.com/en/), which we are not allowed to publish.

 ### About the input:
 If you want to run the network, please prepare your won sequential dataset, please organize the data according to network input in the format of Numpy.
 As it's shown in ```td_three_prediction_lstm.py```, the neural network requires three input files: